getodk/docs/docs/data-collector-workflows.rst

 ~~~~~~~~~~~~~~~~~~
 By default, form data, even after it has been submitted, stays on users’ devices and can be viewed from :guilabel:`View Sent Form` as well as the :doc:`submission map <collect-form-map>`.
 This can act as a reference for users or help with troubleshooting issues.
 If you are collecting sensitive data or wish to save device storage space, you may want to enable the :ref:`Delete after send <delete-after-send>` setting.

 You also have different options when users reach the end of your form.
-By default, forms are marked as finalized which means that they are ready for submission (manual or automatic) as soon as Collect can connect to the server.
-Users are also shown a checkbox to save without finalizing.
-You can change the default and/or hide this option.
-This can be useful for workflows that include a supervisor check before sending data, for example.
+By default, data collectors can choose between saving a form as draft or immediately finalizing it for submission.
+You can hide either those options from from the form entry access control section of :ref:`protected settings <admin-settings>`.
+Forcing data collectors to always save as draft can be useful for workflows that include a supervisor check before sending, for example.